Oakwood Homeloans PPI Claim

 * PPI refunds obtained through our claims service, amount is prior to our fees plus VAT and any income tax.

-Many consumers may have been mis-sold PPI (Payment Protection Insurance) by Oakwood Homeloans, PPI may have been attached to a customer's policy by Oakwood Homeloans, in some cases without their knowledge.
+Many customers may have been mis-sold PPI (Payment Protection Insurance) by Oakwood Homeloans, PPI may have been attached to a customer's policy by Oakwood Homeloans, in some cases without their knowledge.
 Oakwood Homeloans may have rejected a credit application if PPI was refused by the customer.

 Oakwood Homeloans PPI wasn't all bad, it was intended to protect borrowers' from being unable to make repayments if they were unable to work due to illness or injury.
 The problem was how PPI was mis-sold by Oakwood Homeloans.